Abdelhaq-Bensghir/articles/README.md

-# Articles
+# Abdelhaq's Articles Repository

-Welcome to Articles' repository!
-I’m a Senior Data Consultant passionate about cloud, data, and product.
-Here, I write about data, technology, and other intriguing topics.
-My articles blend technical insights with creative thinking, aiming to popularize data topics and provoke thoughtful discussions.
-All ideas are my own.
+Welcome to my Articles Repository!
+I'm Abdelhaq Bensghir, a Senior Data Consultant with a fervent passion for cloud, data, and product development.
+Here, I delve into various topics, spanning from data science to technology and beyond.
+My articles fuse technical insights with creative thinking, striving to popularize data-related subjects and ignite meaningful discussions.

+## Why do I write here?

+This repository is my sanctuary of content control.
+After bidding farewell to Medium, I've migrated all my articles here on GitHub.
+It's a platform where ideas flourish freely, fostering a community of curious minds eager to explore the realms where data meets imagination.

+Feel free to explore, engage, and embark on this journey of exploration and discovery alongside me!

+---
+Abdelhaq Bensghir
+Senior Data Consultant